Ask a doctor about a prescription for MEMANTINE TECNIGEN 10 mg FILM-COATED TABLETS

 oral anticoagulants.

-Taking Memantina TecniGen with food, drinks, and alcohol
+Taking Memantina TecniGen with Food, Drinks, and Alcohol

-Pregnancy, breastfeeding, and fertility
+Pregnancy, Breastfeeding, and Fertility

-If you are pregnant or breastfeeding, think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before taking this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before taking this medication.

-Memantine use is not recommended in pregnant women.
+The use of memantine is not recommended in pregnant women.

-Women taking Memantina TecniGen should discontinue breastfeeding.
+Women taking Memantina TecniGen should stop breastfeeding.

-Driving and operating machinery
+Driving and Using Machines

-Your doctor will inform you if your condition allows you to drive and use machinery safely.
+Your doctor will inform you if your condition allows you to drive and use machines safely.

-Memantina TecniGen contains sodium
+Memantina TecniGen Contains Sodium

-This medication contains less than 23 mg of sodium (1 mmol) per coated tablet; it is essentially "sodium-free".
+This medication contains less than 23 mg of sodium (1 mmol) per film-coated tablet; it is essentially "sodium-free".

-Follow exactly the administration instructions of this medication as indicated by your doctor.
+Follow the administration instructions of this medication exactly as indicated by your doctor.
 Consult your doctor or pharmacist if you have any doubts.

 Week 1 | Half a 10 mg tablet |